-Treatment of the cancer involves surgery, followed by chemotherapy.
-Therapy depends on the factors like age of the patient, stage of the cancer and the fact of desire to have children.
+Treatment of Fallopian Tube Cancer involves surgery, followed by chemotherapy.
+Therapy depends on the factors like age of the patient, the stage of the cancer, and the fact of desire to have children.

-Surgery includes various types depending upon the type and stage of tumor as follows:
+Surgery includes various types depending upon the type and stage of the tumor as follows:

-- Salpingo – oophorectomy: In this surgery ovaries and fallopian tubes are removed.
-When both ovaries and fallopian tubes are removed it is known as bilateral salpingo – oophorectomy.
-If one ovary and fallopian tube is removed it is called unilateral salpingo – oophorectomy.
+- Salpingo–oophorectomy: In this surgery ovaries and fallopian tubes are removed.
+When both ovaries and fallopian tubes are removed it is known as bilateral salpingo–oophorectomy.
+If one ovary and fallopian tube are removed it is called unilateral salpingo–oophorectomy.

 - Lymph node dissection: In this surgery lymph nodes present in the pelvic region might be removed.

-- Omentectomy: In this surgery, thin tissue that covers the stomach and large intestine is removed.
+- Omentectomy: In this surgery, the thin tissue that covers the stomach and large intestine is removed.

-In some cases, chemotherapy is recommended post surgery as the follow-up treatment.
-In chemotherapy certain medicines are used to kill the cancer cells.
-This medicines are given orally or via IV in veins.
+In some cases, chemotherapy is recommended post-surgery as the follow-up treatment.
+In chemotherapy, certain medicines are used to kill the cancer cells.
+These medicines are given orally or via IV in veins.